sugg lamps

 This photograph, from around 1910, gives a really good indication of just how large Sugg lamps were.
 Nice to see that even before my time lads used to hang around on street corners.
 Mind you, I don't think that even if I was around in 1910 I would have worn a boater and plus fours, let alone sport a cane.

-From my
+From my collection

 A postcard dated 1925 of the same view, but notice that two of the Sugg lanterns have disappeared.
 They effectively became old fashioned after electric street lighting was first installed.
 The Sugg lamp was removed completely very shortly after this photograph was taken.

-From my
+From my collection

 A hand-coloured postcard dating to 1905 and looks down Middle Street from the Triangle.
 At left is the Coronation Hotel and Vaults and to the right is the large triple-head Sugg gas lamp which was incorporated within the iron railings surrounding the underground toilets when they were built in the mid-1920s- the location is now the bandstand.

-Courtesy of the
+Courtesy of the Western Gazette

-From my
+From my collection

 Looking west, this postcard dates to 1912 and shows the area of the Triangle completely free of obstructions.
 Note the triple-head Sugg lamp to the left.

-This photograph dates to 1903 and shows the single lamp 'Lambeth' pattern Sugg street lamp that was installed on a small traffic island outside the Fernleigh Hotel, at the junction of Lower Middle Street with Station Road, but was removed in 1913 when Central Road was built.
+This colourised photograph dates to 1903 and shows the single lamp 'Lambeth' pattern Sugg street lamp that was installed on a small traffic island outside the Fernleigh Hotel, at the junction of Lower Middle Street with Station Road, but was removed in 1913 when Central Road was built.

 This postcard of about 1900 shows another single lamp 'Lambeth' pattern Sugg street lamp installed at Fiveways, outside the hospital, and was even used to hang traffic direction signs from.